DevDegree/eng-intern-challenge/README.md

     - ie: `O.....` ***not*** `The Braille text is: O.....`

 ## Submission
 Upon completion of the challenge, create a PR of your work and compare it against the original Assessment Repo's main branch.
-Submit a link to your PR with your internship application in the "Notes" field.
+Submit a link to your PR in the "Take Home Submission Link" which was included in the Technical Challenge email instructions.

 This repo is designed to run a unit test against your work to ensure the correct string is outputted to the console when executing your code.